auctus-team/pycapacity/README.md

 - Robotic serial manipulators - `pycapacity.robot`
 - Human musculoskeletal models - `pycapacity.human`

+This package also provides a module `pycapacity.polyalgos` with a set of polytope evaluation algorithms for standard polytope formulations, that can be used as a standalone library.

 ## Robotic manipulator capacity metrics
 <img src='./images/robot.png' height='300px'>